Personal Responsibility and Work Opportunity Reconciliation Act of 1996: Provisions

 The legislation also greatly limited funds available for unmarried parents under 18 and restricted any funding to all immigrants.
 Some state programs emphasized a shift towards work with names such as "Wisconsin Works" and "WorkFirst."
 Between 1997 and 2000, enormous numbers of the poor have left or been terminated from the program, with a national drop of 53% in total recipients.

 According to the House Ways and Means Committee, "The major goal of Public Law 104–193 [PRWORA] is to reduce the length of welfare spells by attacking dependency while simultaneously preserving the function of welfare as a safety net for families experiencing temporary financial problems".
 A major prong in this effort was to improve child support collection rates in an effort to move single parent families off of the welfare rolls, and keep them off.
 According to the conference report, "It is the sense of the Senate that — (a) States should diligently continue their efforts to enforce child support payments by the non-custodial parent to the custodial parent, regardless of the employment status or location of the non-custodial parent".

 Ban on food stamps for drug felons

 One component of the PRWORA was a lifetime ban on the use of food stamps through TANF for people convicted of drug felonies.
 It disallowed those with federal or state felony drug convictions from receiving benefits from Supplemental Nutrition Assistance Program (SNAP) and TANF for life.
 Although it applied to all 50 states by default, states were also given the option to opt out of the ban.
 As of May 2019, only two states (South Carolina and West Virginia) have a lifetime ban for drug felons.
 The change is part of criminal justice reforms lawmakers have passed in aiming to prevent recidivism or the tendency for convicted criminals to reoffend.

 Immigrant welfare

-Another provision of PRWORA made some immigrants entering the United States ineligible for federal public benefits during the first five years after securing "qualified" immigrant status.
-Qualified immigrants include:
+Another provision of PRWORA made some non-citizens of the United States ineligible for federal public benefits during the first five years after securing "qualified" immigrant status.
+Qualified people include: